 Local and national legislation and strategy

-To respond to the changes in legislation, a new Young Carers Assessment has been developed in Sheffield.
-The assessment is an accessible and useful tool providing a guided conversation to inform your own work with the young carer and their family, involving other services where appropriate (with the young person’s knowledge/consent).
+The Children and Families Act 2014 and the Care Act 2014 give young carers and young adult carers the right to an assessment, placing duties on agencies to be offering these assessments.
+In Sheffield, the Young Carers Assessment was co-produced with young carers from SYC.
+It is an accessible and useful tool providing a guided conversation to inform your own work with the young carer and their family, involving other services where appropriate (with the young person’s knowledge/consent).

 For more information and to download the assessment guidance notes and booklet, click here.

-Sheffield also has its own All-Ages Carer Action Plan which aims to ensure the six principles of Sheffield's Young Carer, Parent and Adult Carer Strategy are being put into action, and that the views of young and adult carers in Sheffield are being acted upon.
+Sheffield also has a Carers Strategy Implementation Group, which aims to ensure the principles of Sheffield's Young Carer, Parent and Adult Carer Strategy are being put into action, and that the views of young and adult carers in Sheffield are being acted upon.

 If you would like to get involved with these plans, please contact us for more information.